 Dating back to 1909, MCM has a deeply rooted history in the machining industry.
 Today, the family owned business is led by the founders great-grandson Pim van de Mortel.

 MCM went through a substantial growth phase during the previous 5 years.
 Not because they revolutionized their product – in fact, the company stays true to its roots revolving around the creation of metal automotive parts.
 No, MCM’s growth was sparked by a smart investment in automation.
 This allowed them to serve their customers more flexibly, accurately and at a higher output rate, resulting in rapid growth.

 After previously employing two Cellro Round systems, MCM had reached the total 24/7 capacity of both systems.
 In order to facilitate further company growth, it decided to invest in a third fully automated production platform.
-This time, MCM opted for a powerful combination of a Cellro Skid and a Matsuura MX850 5-axis machine, jointly known as the Dominator.
+This time, MCM opted for a powerful combination of a Cellro Ultimate and a Matsuura MX850 5-axis machine, jointly known as the Dominator.

 Optimized for just-in- time delivery